 Myth 1: Hire your AC technician from Craigslist.

-The internet has given us a variety of places to go to look for an AC service technician, but proceed with caution because not all are qualified.
-While the Better Business Bureau displays information on whether a company is accredited and, if so, a letter grade depending on their organization’s history and practices, other web pages are open to anyone who requests to post an ad.
-For instance, Craigslist lets anyone post an ad for their services, not requiring them to verify whether or not they’re actually qualified, licensed and bonded, or have the proper training and experience.
+The World Wide Web has provided us with a variety of options to go to find an air conditioning service technician, but proceed with caution because not all are created equal.
+While the Better Business Bureau gives you information on whether a company is accredited and, if so, a letter grade depending on their organization’s history and practices, other websites are available to anyone who requests to post an ad.
+For example, Craigslist lets anyone post an ad providing their services, not requiring them to verify whether or not they’re actually qualified, licensed and bonded, or have the correct training and knowledge.

-If you choose a business or individual without getting to identify their qualifications and capability, it might end up costing you more over time.
-If the technician doesn’t have the qualifications to properly service your particular air conditioner, you might end up needing a different, more experienced contractor to fix their mistakes and it could cost you multiple Trip Charges.
+If you hire a company or individual without getting to identify their qualifications and expertise, it might end up costing you more over time.
+If the tech doesn’t have the skills to properly service your specific air conditioner, you may end up needing another, more experienced company to fix their mistakes and end up paying multiple Trip Charges.

 Myth 2: Working with a small business is better.

-Hiring small businesses can be good for some minor home services – it’s great for the local business, good for the economy, and probably even wonderful for your bank account.
-But use caution: small companies or one-person operations could leave you in a lurch.
-If something backfires, they may merely disappear and not be available to fix it, or they might not have the resources to get you taken care of quickly, which is not what you want if your AC dies in the extreme temperatures of summer.
+Working with small businesses can be good for some minor home services – it’s great for the local business, good for the economy, and probably even wonderful for your bank account.
+But proceed with caution: small companies or one-person operations could leave you in a lurch.
+If something backfires, they may merely disappear and not be available to fix it, or they might not have the resources to get you taken care of quickly, which is not what you want if your AC malfunctions in the heat of the summer.

-Budgeting a little bit more for a sizable, more reputable and reliable company can come with perks that help provide you with more confidence, including a one-year satisfaction guarantee, excellent workmanship, a large certified work force that gives you service 24/7/365, and the confidence that they’ll be there in the future if you ever need them again.
+Budgeting a little bit more for a sizable, more reputable and reliable company can come with perks that help provide you with more peace of mind, including a one-year satisfaction guarantee, excellent workmanship, a large certified team of technicians who give you service 24/7/365, and the peace of mind that they’ll be available if you ever require their services.

 Myth 3: It’s fine to use any type of refrigerant in your air conditioning system.

-With the government stopping the manufacturing of R-22, many homeowners are noticing the price of refilling their AC system’s refrigerant increasing.
-It may seem like a simple fix to just replace your R-22 with a different and cheaper refrigerant, but if an AC service technician advises you to do that, you may want to call for a second opinion.
+With the government stopping the manufacturing of R-22, many homeowners are noticing the cost of refilling their air conditioner’s refrigerant increasing.
+It may seem like a simple fix to just substitute a different and cheaper refrigerant, but if an air conditioning service technician gives you that advice, you may want to get a second opinion.

-Manufacturers specify the exact refrigerant the air conditioner is designed for, and prior to 2010, it was usually R-22.
-Despite the extreme decrease of the production of R-22, those air conditioners are still designed for it, and substituting a different refrigerant may not only cause destruction to your air conditioner, it could invalidate your warranty.
-A voided warranty may cost you way more in future parts due to possible damage.
+Manufacturers identify the exact refrigerant the air conditioner is produced for, and prior to 2010, it was usually R-22.
+Despite the extreme reduction of the production of R-22, those air conditioning systems are still designed for it, and substituting a different refrigerant may not only cause destruction to your air conditioner, it could void your warranty.
+A voided warranty may cost you way more in future parts due to potential damage.

-Many people who don’t currently have trouble with their air conditioner may think they don’t really need routine maintenance.
+Most people who aren’t having trouble with their air conditioner may think they don’t really need routine maintenance.
 It works just fine, so why use the money on a tune-up, right?
-Well there’s the fact that an annual AC tune- up runs you around $79 while repairs will run you around $500.
-Additionally, most manufacturers instruct you to receive yearly maintenance to keep your warranty valid, so skipping your routine tune-up could also mean foregoing your warranty, resulting in a big payout if your air conditioning system decides to go out on the hottest day of the season.
+Except for the fact that a yearly AC tune- up costs around $79 while repairs will run you around $500.
+Additionally, most manufacturers instruct you to receive yearly maintenance to keep your warranty valid, so skipping your routine tune-up could also mean foregoing your warranty, meaning a huge payout if your AC decides to die on the hottest day of the season.

-Myth 5: Learning about the company isn’t important.
+Myth 5: Learning about the company isn’t necessary.

-It’s important to ensure you do your research before choosing an air conditioner service company, especially if you feel a single company is putting pressure on you.
-As we said in Myth #1, some sites don’t require a person to be qualified to market their services.
-It’s important to know their qualifications and history so you don’t have to worry about paying for the same service again.
+It’s crucial to ensure you do your research before deciding on an air conditioner service company, especially if you feel a single company is putting pressure on you.
+As we mentioned in Myth #1, some sites don’t require a person to be qualified to market their services.
+It’s important to know their qualifications and history so you don’t have to worry about paying for the same service twice.

-Website reviews, references from friends, and an a high accreditation grade with the Better Business Bureau will all confirm the type of contractor you will be trusting your business to and help you choose if they are ideal for you.
-Google+, Angie’s List, and the BBB are all good places to start your homework.
-And, don’t be shy to ask for past customer testimonials.
-You may have to invest your hard-earned money with your air conditioning technician, so invest the time and research to make sure they are the right company for you.
+Website reviews, referrals from friends, and an a high accreditation grade with the Better Business Bureau will all help you to understand the type of contractor you will be giving your business to and help you decide if they are ideal for you.
+Google+, Angie’s List, and the BBB are all great places to start your homework.
+Also, don’t be shy to ask for previous customer testimonials.
+You might have to pay a pretty penny to your air conditioning technician, so invest the time and research to ensure they are the best company for your home.

-Myth 6: It will cost more to turn your thermostat to a higher temperature while you’re not at home.
+Myth 6: It costs more to turn your thermostat to a higher temperature while you’re not at home.

-Long-term, it will increase your bills to leave the thermostat at a lower temperature over the course of the day than to increase it 10 degrees while you are away from your home.
-It typically will not need an excessive amount of more energy to get your home cooled down once you arrive, depending on your home.
+Over time, it will increase your bills to leave the thermostat at a lower temperature throughout the day than to increase it 10 degrees while you are away from your home.
+It usually will not need an exorbitant amount of more energy to get your home cooled down once you return, depending on your home.

 Myth 7: Continuously running ceiling fans will help lower the temperature in your home.

 Fans help keep people cool, they don’t truly decrease the temperature of the home solo.
 In fact, fans (similar to refrigerators) actually raise the temperature in your home.
-The motor that is forcing your fan to function generates heat, which can put heat in the air in your home.
-A well-working ceiling fan could help level the temperature of a room and may assist in cooling air by circulating, but if there isn’t anyone beneath the fan to feel the breeze, all it’s doing is squandering energy and money, especially if the air conditioner is already on.
-So keep ceiling fans off when there is no one in the room and more air circulation is unneeded.
+The motor that is forcing your fan to function generates heat, which can add heat to the air in your home.
+A well-working ceiling fan could help level the temperature of a room and may assist in cooling air by circulating, but if nobody is beneath the fan to feel the breeze, all it’s doing is wasting energy and money, especially if the air conditioner is already running.
+So keep ceiling fans off when there is no one in the room and more air circulation is not needed.

-Myth 9: Excessively lowering your thermostat will help it cool faster.
+Myth 9: Turning your thermostat down much lower will help it cool more quickly.

-Decreasing your air by too much may only make your AC work longer, it won’t get colder any faster.
-If your thermostat is set on 77, but you really would be more comfortable at 75, then set it on 75 and it will kick on until it gets to that temperature.
-Putting the thermostat on 73 won’t make it get to 75 any faster, and it will make your system run longer, squandering money and energy.
+Decreasing your air by too much may only make your air conditioner work longer, it won’t get colder any faster.
+If your thermostat is set on 77, but you really want it to be 75, then put it at 75 and it will kick on until it gets to that temperature.
+Putting the thermostat on 73 won’t make it get to 75 any faster, and it will cause your system to run long, squandering money and energy.

-Myth 10: It’s fine to change your air filter annually.
+Myth 10: It’s ok to replace your air filter once a year.

-Depending on the health issues for the home’s occupants, and the style of air filter you utilize for your AC, your air filter might need to be swapped out as often as every 30 days.
-Not changing the air filter often enough not only causes your air conditioning system to work harder and reduce efficiency, it could also aggravate respiratory illnesses like common allergy symptoms.
+Depending on the health issues for the home’s occupants, and the type of air filter you utilize for your air conditioning system, your air filter might need to be swapped out as often as every month.
+Failure to change the air filter often enough not only makes your AC to work harder and reduce efficiency, it could also aggravate respiratory illnesses like common allergy symptoms.

-Call Parker Pearce Service Experts today for more information about your AC or to set-up your complimentary in-home consultation.
+Call Parker Pearce Service Experts today if you have any questions about your air conditioning system or to set-up your complimentary in-home consultation.